 And what happens if I ignore all this and buy, something a little faster and more powerful?

 If having read all this you decided you still don’t want to play by the rules and decide to get something which advertises as having more power, is de-restricted for speed, or has a twist and go throttle, what is the worst that could happen.

 Well, when you go beyond the classification of an electric bike the next category up is a moped.
 And to ride a moped you need the correct category on your license, you will need to register the bike with DVLA (which may not be possible if you don’t have certain things like a mirror and the correct brake levers fitted), tax the bike and get insurance.
 In addition, you will need to wear a motorcycle helmet.
 And who is going to know if you just ride the bike without doing any of this?
 Nobody.
 Until you have an accident or are pulled over.
 At which point, you can be pretty sure your bike will be confiscated, and following further investigation you could be convicted of riding a moped without a license, registration, tax, insurance and without the correct safety kit.
 Worst of all this is likely to have an impact on your driving license and your ability to get insurance in the future.

 When initially researching the purchase of an electric bike, the default position is to assume the limits imposed are too restrictive.
 This actually isn’t the case, and the best way to discover what they can do is to stop reading about them and get out and try it.
 You will be pleasantly surprised.

-Here are edemo.bike we are an authorised specialist dealer for Riese & Muller in the Cotswolds, serving customers up to 2 hours away.
+Here at edemo.bike we are an authorised specialist dealer for Riese & Muller e-bikes, located in Bristol and in the Cotswolds.
 We have a large range of demonstrator bikes available to try (including Superdelite, Delite, Supercharger2) equipped with the latest Bosch motors.
 Call us 7 days a week 9am-5pm on 01453 834300 to arrange a demonstration or ask any questions.